Mike Wood (Conservative politician)

 Michael Jon Wood (born 17 March 1976) is a British Conservative Party politician.
-He has been the Member of Parliament (MP) for Dudley South since May 2015.
+He has been the Member of Parliament (MP) for Kingswinford and South Staffordshire since July 2024.
+Prior to this he served as MP for Dudley South from May 2015 until the constituency's dissolution.
+He has been Shadow Minister for the Cabinet Office since November 2024.

 Early life and career

 Wood was born on 17 March 1976.
 He attended Old Swinford Hospital – a state-run boarding school in Oldswinford, before studying Economics & Law at Aberystwyth University.
 He completed a Bar Vocational Course at Cardiff University in 1999.
 After graduating from university, Wood went to work for Alexander Macmillan, 2nd Earl of Stockton, Conservative MEP for South West England.
 Following this, he worked for four years as a policy advisor in the European Parliament, before returning to the UK to work for the Conservative MPs Andrew Griffiths and James Morris.

 Political career

 Shortly after completing his undergraduate degree, Wood first stood for office as a Conservative Party candidate in 1998 when he competed in the Quarry Bank & Cradley ward on Dudley Metropolitan Borough Council.
 He was unsuccessful, gaining less than half of the votes of his Labour Party rival.
 He stood in the same ward in May 1999, again losing by a similar margin.
 He stood in the Quarry Bank & Dudley Wood ward in 2008, 2010 and 2011 and was defeated by the Labour candidate on all three occasions.
 In May 2012, Wood again stood unsuccessfully, but in the Halesowen North ward.
 However, he was elected as one of three councillors representing the ward of Pedmore and Stourbridge East in May 2014.

 The following year, Wood was elected as MP for Dudley South and made his maiden speech in the House of Commons on 1 June 2015.

 He was successful in the ballot held on 4 June 2015 to obtain the right to introduce a Private Members' Bill.
 The first reading of the bill entitled Riot Compensation was held on 24 June 2015.
 The Bill aimed to repeal the Riot (Damages) Act 1886 and make various changes to the procedures of obtaining compensation for property damaged in riots.
 The Bill passed through all the stages of debate and scrutiny in the UK Parliament and received royal assent on 23 March 2016.
 It became an Act of Parliament on 24 March 2016.